 Transform your research

-Our microphysiological systems (MPS) allow researchers to set up human 3D cell culture assays and generate results quickly.
+Our microphysiological systems (MPSs) allow researchers to set up human 3D cell culture assays and generate results quickly.

-Standard in vitro DMPK studies face many challenges including, incompatibility with new therapeutic modalities, inaccurate predictions of human in vivo clearance rates (particularly for low clearance compounds) and missing rare or human-specific metabolites.
+Standard in vitro drug metabolism and pharmacokinetics (DMPK) studies face many challenges including, incompatibility with new therapeutic modalities, inaccurate predictions of human in vivo clearance rates (particularly for low clearance compounds) and missing rare or human-specific metabolites.

 Mera systems can be used to study human drug absorption, distribution, metabolism and excretion (ADME) to help inform parameters such as dosage regime and effective drug concentration.
 To date, these insights have been gained using single-organ tissue models, often built from multiple cell types, however, the new Mera offers a unique capability to improve the prediction of in vivo pharmacokinetics and pharmacodynamics by interconnecting two tissues related to ADME.

 With safety concerns being the principal cause for phase 1 and 2 clinical trial failures, it is clear that more predictive models are required to improve the translatability of data from the laboratory to the clinic.

 Safety toxicology testing traditionally occurs in simple cell culture systems which lack physiological complexity, and animal models that are limited by cross-species differences.
 Many drugs with clean toxicity profiles in these systems will present with adverse effects in human trials leading to costly late-stage withdrawals and potential harm to study participants.